Poetry in Translation: Can Self-translators Achieve the Desired Result?

 Dastjerdi, H. V., Hakimshafaaii, H., & Jannesaari, Z. (2008).
 Translation of poetry: Towards a practical model for translation analysis and assessment of poetic discourse.
 Journal of Language and Translation, 9(1), 7–40.

 Ferdowsi, S., & Sharififar, M. (2014).
-The theory and practice of poetry translation: Jahad Daneshgahi Kerman branch.
+The theory and practice of poetry translation.
+Jahad Daneshgahi Kerman branch.

 Grutman, R. (2013a).
 Beckett and Beyond: Putting Self‐Translation in Perspective.
-Orbis Litterarum, 68(3), 188-206.
+Orbis Litterarum, 68(3), 188–206. https://doi.org/10.1111/oli.12016

 Grutman, R. (2013b).
 A sociological glance at self-translation and self-translators.
-In Self-translation: Brokering originality in hybrid culture (pp. 63-80): Bloomsbury.
+In A. Cordingley (Ed.), Self-translation: Brokering originality in hybrid culture (pp. 63–80).
+Bloomsbury.

-Grutman, R., & Van Bolderen, T. (2009).
+Grutman, R., & Van Bolderen, T. (2014).
 Self-translation.
-In Routledge Encyclopedia of Translation Studies (Vol. 2, pp. 257-260): Routledge.
+In M. Baker & G. Saldanha (Eds.), Routledge encyclopedia of translation studies (2nd ed., pp. 257–260).
+Routledge.

-Hokenson, J. W., & Munson, M. (2014).
-The bilingual text: History and theory of literary self-translation: Routledge.
+Hokenson, J. W., & Munson, M. (2007).
+The bilingual text: History and theory of literary self-translation.
+Routledge.

 Lunenburg, F. C., & Irby, B. J. (2008).
-Writing a successful thesis or dissertation: Tips and strategies for students in the social and behavioral sciences: Corwin press.
+Writing a successful thesis or dissertation: Tips and strategies for students in the social and behavioral sciences.
+Corwin Press.

 Oliver, M. (1994).
-A poetry handbook: Houghton Mifflin Harcourt.
+A poetry handbook.
+Harcourt Brace & Company.

 Perry, M. (1981).
 Thematic and structural shifts in autotranslations by bilingual Hebrew-Yiddish writers: The case of Mendele Mokher Sforim.
-Poetics Today, 2(4), 181-192.
+Poetics Today, 2(4), 181–192. https://doi.org/10.2307/1772195

 Popovič, A. (1975).
-Dictionary for the analysis of literary translation: Department of Comparative Literature, University of Alberta.
+Dictionary for the analysis of literary translation.
+Department of Comparative Literature, University of Alberta.

 Shariati, M. (2010).
-My puce rose: Islamic Azad university of Jiroft.
+My puce rose.
+Islamic Azad University of Jiroft.

 Wanner, A. (2018).
 The poetics of displacement: Self-translation among contemporary Russian-American poets.
-Translation Studies, 11(2), 122-138.
+Translation Studies, 11(2), 122–138. https://doi.org/10.1080/14781700.2017.1317655

 Published